typedpath/schemact4/README.md

 # SCHEMA Complete over Time

-Schemact is a DSL for describing software architecture including.
-It includes:
+Schemact is a DSL for describing software architecture including:
-- Entities and Connection i.e. data and relationships in
+- Entities and Connections i.e. data and relationships in
 - Modules i.e. deployable code artifacts
 - Functions i.e. code with a defined interface that can typically be called across a network
 - (Root) Domain e.g. *.testedsoftware.org
 - Deployments i.e deployed instances
 - Schemact - the root container

-The criteria for inclusion of an element type is: Does it simplify a sample porject ?
+The criteria for inclusion of an element type is: Does it simplify a sample project ?

 Its backed by a gradle plugin that converts those elements into cloud deployments.
 The plugin emits: